marcodago/italycionps/README.md

 The web content you get when you go to the application's URL is stored under the `public` directory.

-Additional nodes can be added to the `package.json` file and all other Node-RED configuration settings can be set in `bluemix-settings.js`.

 If you do clone this repository, make sure you update this `README.md` file to point the `Deploy to Bluemix` button at your repository.